ministryofjustice/basm-move-generator/README.md

 - **PNC**: Matches with Nomis Record
 - **Automation**:
   - Loops through a predefined list of Existing Prison Numbers to find and INACTIVE OUT record.
 Logs an error if non exists
+- **Issues**: Booking in the offender changes their state to ACTIVE IN which means they can't be reused for this scenario.
+Try not to book them in unless required

 ### ❌ Is current booking from Police Custody Suite (Work in Progress)
 - **From Location**: Police Custody Suite